Azal Avia Cargo

-Azal Avia Cargo (Cargo Airline of the State Concern Azərbaycan Hava Yolları Azerbaijan Airlines) is a cargo airline based in Baku, Azerbaijan.
+Azal Avia Cargo was a cargo airline based in Baku, Azerbaijan and a subsidiary of Azerbaijan Airlines.
 It operates scheduled and charter cargo services within Azerbaijan and to other CIS countries.
-Its main base is Heydar Aliev International Airport, Baku.
+Its main base is Heydar Aliev International Airport in Baku.

 History

 The airline was established in 1996 and is wholly owned by Azerbaijan Airlines.

 Fleet

+Current fleet

-The Azal Avia Cargo fleet includes the following aircraft (at March 2007):
+The Azal Avia Cargo fleet included the following aircraft (at March 2007):